aledha/Notes-2024-2025/MATH258 Harmonic Analysis/PS3.md

 \end{align*}$$

 ---
+<div style="page-break-after: always;"></div>

 ![[Pasted image 20231129160854.png|800]]
-Grafakos Solution manual p.
-259 exercise 6.2.7
+Inspired by Fourier Analysis Solution Manual by Grafakos, exercise 6.2.7.
 $m$ is a multiplier $\quad\Leftrightarrow\quad$ the operator $T_{m}$ defined by $(T_{m}f)^{\wedge}=m \hat f$ is bounded
 $$m(\xi )=\sum_{j=-\infty }^{\infty}a_{j}\psi (2^{-j}\xi )$$
 Notice that this sum has finitely many nonzero terms since $\psi$ is compactly supported and is not supported at the origin.
 Let $0<R_{1}<R_{2}$ such that $\text{supp }\psi \subset \{\xi :R_{1}<\lvert \xi  \rvert <R_{2} \}$.
 Differentiation by multiindex $\alpha$ gives